Tom Rhodes: Personal life

 Rhodes was born in Washington DC to Sara Rhodes (née McCollough), from Buenos Aires, Argentina, and David B. Rhodes III, an insurance salesman from Washington DC.
-On his podcast with his Uncle Bob, Tom explained that since his family is from DC, that they have "a certain amount of blackness to the way they speak" and that he takes a lot of pride in that.
+On his podcast with his Uncle Bob, Rhodes explained that since his family is from DC, that they have "a certain amount of blackness to the way they speak" and that he takes a lot of pride in that.
 His family moved to Oviedo, Florida in January 1980.
-Tom’s parents divorced during his childhood.
+His parents divorced during his childhood.

-Tom's father David was a decorated Vietnam war veteran.
+Rhodes's father David was a decorated Vietnam war veteran.
 In 1968, he was selling insurance and driving a cab in D.C. when he enlisted in the army for U.S. Army Flight School.
 It was the last year he could qualify at age 29.
 David had three little boys and a wife to support at the time and never expected to serve.
 His logic was that peace talks had started in Vietnam that year and his flight training would take a year to complete.
 Instead, he ended up with one of the most dangerous jobs as a Huey helicopter pilot, flying supplies and troops into landing zones during combat.
 He earned a Purple Heart for his wounds and the Distinguished Flying Cross for his heroics before he returned home with a 50 percent disability.
-According to Tom, his father was a great influence on his sense of humor and had a way of spinning horrific war stories into something funny.
+According to Rhodes, his father was a great influence on his sense of humor and had a way of spinning horrific war stories into something funny.

 David B. "Dusty" Rhodes III died at age 70 on November 3, 2009, after suffering injuries sustained in a crash from a drunk driver.
 David Rhodes was bedridden for three months from his injuries of four broken ribs, a broken arm and leg, and pins placed in his vertebrae.
 He was buried in Arlington National Cemetery on November 30, 2009 with a full military funeral, an honor he received from his service in Vietnam and in the Air Force.

-Tom had a younger sister named Laura Beth Rhodes Goldstein, who died from stage four breast cancer on April 20, 2011.
+He had a younger sister named Laura Beth Rhodes Goldstein, who died from stage four breast cancer on April 20, 2011.
 He was very close to his sister.
-On Tom Rhodes Radio (recorded before she died) Laura told Tom that he was the closest thing she had to an actual sister due to the helpful advice he gave her about life and dating.
-Since Tom's sister always wanted him to get married, Tom married Ashna Rodjan at his sister's bedside the day before she died.
-Tom said that though she was very sick, Laura was able to clap and say "Congratulations."
+On Tom Rhodes Radio (recorded before she died) Laura told Rhodes that he was the closest thing she had to an actual sister due to the helpful advice he gave her about life and dating.
+Since Tom's sister always wanted him to get married, he married Ashna Rodjan at his sister's bedside the day before she died.
+He said that though she was very sick, Laura was able to clap and say "Congratulations."

-In December 2018, Tom announced on his podcast that Ashna was divorcing him.
+In December 2018, he announced on his podcast that Ashna was divorcing him.
 The pair recorded a podcast on Dec.
 30, 2018, titled, "Our Last Day Together" discussing their divorce and desire to remain great friends who love each other.